Videos with the Rising Phoenix Dancers

 the group did a Nubian number.

-in the Friday show.
-Also, Pari does a solo in the Saturday show.
+Pari also does a solo in this show.

 Other Videos - Recommendations